craftcms/docs/docs/4.x/addresses.md

 ```
 :::

 This returns an array of [Country](https://github.com/commerceguys/addressing/blob/master/src/Country/Country.php) objects, indexed by their two-letter code.
-You might use this to populate a drop-down menu:
+You might use this to populate a dropdown menu:

 ```twig
 <select name="myCountry">